3liz/qjazz/doc/intro.rst

 One way to manage workers individually is to use cli commands from inside running containers::

-    docker compose exec [--index=n] qgis-rpc qgis-server-cli
+    docker compose exec [--index=n] qgis-rpc qjazz-server-cli

-The `qgis-server-cli` enables you to retrieve various information about the running service:
+The `qjazz-server-cli` enables you to retrieve various information about the running service:

 - Get environment state